alethiagospeltruth/study/genesis_3.md

     * Prosperity Gospel
     * Catholicism

+Compare this to how Jesus responds:

+`Matthew 4:3-11`
+> 3 `The tempter` came to him and said, **“If you are the Son of God, tell these stones to become bread.”**
+4 Jesus answered, **“It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.’**[b]”
+5 Then the devil took him to the holy city and had him stand on the highest point of the temple.
+6 **“If you are the Son of God,” he said, “throw yourself down.
+For it is written:
+“‘He will command his angels concerning you,
+    and they will lift you up in their hands, so that you will not strike your foot against a stone.’[c]”** 7 Jesus answered him, **“It is also written: ‘Do not put the Lord your God to the test.’[d]”** 8 Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.
+9 **“All this I will give you,” he said, “if you will bow down and worship me.”**
+10 Jesus said to him, **“Away from me, Satan!
+For it is written: ‘Worship the Lord your God, and serve him only.’[e]”** 11 Then the devil left him, and angels came and attended him.

 #### Satan's Lie

 >4 “You will not certainly die,” the serpent said to the woman.
 5 “For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”